arximboldi/lager/doc/architecture.rst

 .. note::

-   The diagram above presents the unidirectional data-flow as supported by Lager, but there are alternative design approaches.
+   The diagram above presents the unidirectional data-flow as supported by Lager, but there are proposals.
 André Staltz gives `a thorough overview`_ on the subtle differences between various instances of the unidirectional data-flow architecture.

    .. _a thorough overview: https://staltz.com/unidirectional-user-interface-architectures.html